 - It also imagines the physical structure of the system.

 UML component diagram symbols are many like component, package, package container, dependency, generalization, constraint, opaque stereotype, note, and many others.
 Let us go through a few important ones.
 The symbols are provided next to them.

-2. Package: Package in UML can be defined as something that can group elements, and then gives a namespace for all of those grouped elements.
+Package in UML can be defined as something that can group elements and then gives a namespace for all of those grouped elements.

-5. Generalization: Generalization in UML can be defined as the relationship wherein one of the model element I.e., the child is based on another model element i.e., the parent.
+Generalization in UML can be defined as the relationship wherein one of the model element, i.e., the child, is based on another model element, i.e., the parent.

-Note in UML can be defined as something that represents either hardware or software objects which are of a higher level if we compare to components. components.
+Note in UML can be defined as something representing either hardware or software objects that are of a higher level if we compare them to components. components.

-7. Interface: In UML can be defined as something that demonstrates the materials which a component will either receive or will provide.
+In UML can be defined as something that demonstrates the materials that a component will either receive or provide.
 We can represent interfaces with either textual notes or symbols like the lollipop, socket, or ball and socket shapes.